techtamilorg/ideahub/README.md

 1. **Issue Created → `idea`**
    - A contributor opens a new issue with a short title and 2–3 sentences explaining the idea.
    - The issue is automatically labeled `idea`.
 Explanations can be simple
-   - What the idea is ?
-   - Why the idea is important ?
+   - The contributor is required to answer atleast following minimum inrelated to an idea "What the idea is ?" , "Why the idea is important ?"

 ---